What is urinary incontinence?

 In our next blog post: What to do about incontinence?

 You now know how the different forms of incontinence manifest and what their causes can be.
 But what happens next?
-In our next blog post, you'll learn how incontinence can be treated.
+In our next blog post, you will learn how incontinence can be treated.

 ------------------------------------------------------------------------------------------------------